 In 2018, we moved into a new ultramodern building in the Hochelaga-Maisonneuve district.
 With our expanding team, we had to find a more spacious location better adapted to our needs.
 The best option was to build our own facilities, which would reflect the company’s values and mission; it would be environmentally friendly, created in the spirit of collaboration, designed to last and conceived with respect for the company’s image.
-Together with the architecture firm A+, we renovated and converted a disused building for an area of 30,000 ft2.
 In just four months, our new building was established, and is home to our kitchens, our delivery fleet, and our administrative offices.

 Bernard et fils was born from a long and passionate family history.
 The passion for entrepreneurship has been passed down from father to son since 1904, and the flame continues to burn today.
 From Philippe Saurette to Bernard Saurette Jr., Bernard et fils became the company it is today thanks to its history.

 Philippe Saurette inaugurates the Saurette et fils general store at the corner of De Chateaubriand Avenue and Bélanger Street.
 He will be assisted by his son, Laurent.

 La Salaison Bernard is founded by Laurent’s son, Bernard Saurette.
 It is located at the corner of Ontario Street and De l’Hôtel-de-Ville Avenue.
 At the youthful age of 23, he earns the nickname “The King of Salt Pork!”